anguyen798/ENGL101-42537-Blindsight/1_Zettelkasten-Echopraxia/The-parasitic-self-reflective-homunculus-has-been-expunged...Daniel-Brüks...His-is-the-blood-of-the-covenant;-it-will-be-shed-for-many.md

 Status: #idea
 Tags: [[Echopraxia]] [[Forced-disability]] [[Biblicial]]

-* Daniel Bruks has transcended mortality and resurrected like Jesus and his blood will be used to transcend or infect other humans into non-sentience
+* [[@Daniel-Bruks]] has transcended mortality and resurrected like Jesus and his blood will be used to transcend or infect other humans into non-sentience

 ## References